-Capitals rally to force overtime but once again can’t close deal
+Capitals rally to force overtime but once again can’t close the deal

 Mantha exits

-Anthony Mantha did not finish Thursday’s game after a hard collision with John Carlson during a second-period power play.
-Mantha finished his shift after the collision, but did not play the final 13:34 of the period.
-He was not on the bench to start the third period and the team announced he had an upper-body injury and would not return.
+Anthony Mantha did not finish the game after a hard collision with Carlson during a power play in the second period.
+Mantha finished his shift after the collision but did not play the final 13:34 of the period.
+He was not on the bench to start the third period, and the team announced he had an upper-body injury and would not return.

-Washington is already missing Nicklas Backstrom, who is still on long-term injured reserve with a left hip injury and T.J.
+Washington is already missing Nicklas Backstrom, who is on long-term injured reserve with a left hip injury, and T.J.
 Oshie, who is week-to-week with a lower-body injury.
-Backstrom is eligible to play Saturday against Philadelphia, but he has not yet resumed practices with the team and is considered week to week.
+Backstrom is eligible to play Saturday against Philadelphia, but he has not resumed practicing with the team and is still considered week-to-week.

 Dowd returns

 Nic Dowd was back in the lineup after missing three of the past four games with a lower-body injury.
-Dowd returned to centering his longtime linemates Carl Hagelin and Garnet Hathaway.
+Dowd returned to centering his longtime linemates, Carl Hagelin and Garnet Hathaway.

-The Capitals had to clear a roster spot to activate Dowd, so they sent rookie Aliaksei Protas back to the team’s American Hockey League affiliate in Hershey, Pa.
-Protas only played 3:53 in his NHL debut Monday against the Lightning.
+The Capitals had to clear a roster spot to activate Dowd, so they sent rookie Aliaksei Protas back to their American Hockey League affiliate in Hershey, Pa.